 Selection for ALA California Girls State

-Q: How can I apply to participate at Girls State?
+Q: How can I apply to participate at ALA CA Girls State?

-Delegates are selected by local American Legion Auxiliary Units to attend California Girls State.
-You may not simply sign up to attend.
+A: Delegates are selected by local American Legion Auxiliary Units to attend ALA CA Girls State.
 The selection process is two-tiered, and based on several factors.

 The first tier occurs at the high school level.
 A select group of young women will be chosen based on academics, extracurricular activities, and community involvement.
 At this level it is often a faculty member, guidance counselor, or administrator who recommends the students.
 If you are interested in the program, you should let one of these individuals know before you go on winter break.

 For the second tier, the selected students will meet with the local American Legion Auxiliary Unit, either at their school or at the American Legion Post, for interviews.
 The interview process varies, depending on the Unit.
-It is important that you research the American Legion Auxiliary and California Girls State so you can determine if our program is right for you.
-From the interviews, the local American Legion Auxiliary chairman and her committee will select one delegate and two alternates.
+It is important that you research the American Legion Auxiliary and ALA California Girls State so you can determine if our program is right for you.
+From the interviews, the local American Legion Auxiliary Unit Girls State Chairperson and Committee will select one delegate and two alternates.

 If you are selected as the delegate or alternate from your high school you will then go through the application process.
 The cost to each delegate is only $75 for the application fee.
 The remainder of the cost is covered by the American Legion Auxiliary, American Legion, or another source.